|

 and was an administrator at the Naval Officer Training Centre.
 By 2005 she

-had earned her B.A. in history and geography from the University of Ottawa
+had earned her Bachelor of Arts in history and geography from the University of Ottawa

-and in 2007 she earned her Masters of Defense Studies at the Canadian Forces
+and in 2007 she earned her Masters of Defence Studies at the Canadian Forces

-2009 she became the 1st woman to command a major Canadian Navy
+2009 she became the first woman to command a major Canadian Navy

 married and has one daughter.
 She is a member of the Board of Directors of